-The project proposes to utilize the existing dirt access road and paved driveway, which connect to Soda Canyon Road, for project development.
-This dirt access road run through the center of the property and connects to the existing paved driveway which runs along the northern portion of the parcel crossing a bridge before connecting to Soda Canyon Road (Figures 1-3).
+The project proposes to utilize the existing paved private road, which connects to Silverado Trail, for project development (Figures 1-3).
 The proposed project does not include roadway improvements and/or modifications to said existing roadways, or include any other design feature that would result in hazardous conditions due to a geometric design feature or incompatible uses.
 The installation of the vineyard is consistent with the allowed use of the property and other Agricultural Watershed and Agricultural Preserve zoned properties as well as agricultural uses in the area.
 Therefore, the potential for the creation, substantial increase in hazards or hazards due to a geometric design feature and incompatible uses would be a less than significant impact.